What do I need to bring to the store to find my books?

 Where do I pick up my order?

-You can choose to pick your order up at the Co-op Main Store on the Drag (your order will be available in the Web Order Pick-up area on the Academic Floor) or at Co-op East, near the Law School.
+You can choose to pick your order up at the Co-op Main Store on the Drag (your order will be available in the Web Order Pick-up area on the Academic Floor).

 How do I cancel my order?